 Beginning in early August, all students, both new and returning, must complete the check-in process in my.harvard.
 This check-in process is what many students refer to as registration, which is different than adding/dropping courses (see below).
 This process must be completed by the end of the first day of classes.
 A student who completes their check-in after the official class start date listed in the Academic Calendar will be assessed a late fee of $15, plus another $30 for each additional week the check-in is incomplete, up to a maximum fine of $150.
 Students will receive an email outlining the check-in process in late July.

 At the beginning of each term, students must enroll in their courses.
 A student who enrolls after the due date will be assessed a late fee.
 See information in Add/Drop fees in the following section.
 As enrollment in courses is an official part of registration, failure to enroll by the designated deadline in a given term may result in cancellation of registration for that term.
-A student must receive the program director's approval on an add/drop petition if total credits exceed 20.
+A student must receive the program director’s approval on an add/drop petition if total credits exceed 20.
 Students enrolling in more than 24 credits will be charged additional tuition.
+MDE students enrolling in more than 22 credits will be charged additional tuition.
 MDes students enrolling in more than 20 credits will be charged additional tuition.

 Petition to Add/Drop Courses